SoulofAO/BP-To-Cpp-Converter/README.md

 <details>
   <summary align="center">⚙️ Expand Description</summary>

-In Other Actions, there are other useful features found, aside from Initialize Blueprint Initialization Module, such as Reset Names.
-The project aims to meticulously avoid name conflicts that can occur if you conduct nativization in series without applying the generated code results.
-Name conflicts are resolved using a specifically designated Unique Name system, and while resetting it is not necessary, it is often useful as it clears unnecessary cache in the system for temporarily allocated variables.
-Nevertheless, it is recommended to perform nativization step-by-step, transferring generated code objects to BP objects, or in one large series.
-This is partly because the cache only exists within one Unreal Engine session and does not persist longer.

-**PrintAllK2Nodes** – ignore this.

-The widget settings are designed to be constantly adjusted.
  For more permanent settings, there is Blueprint Nativization V2 Editor Settings in the Editor Settings.

+In summary, in addition to settings like those used by Translator, the data presented here attempts to supplement data that is inaccessible due to limited reflection.
+Presumably, in the future, this data will be filled automatically.
 </details>

 * * * * * * * * * * * * * * * * * *